5jt/dyalog-cookbook/manuscript/01 Introduction.md

   However, we also tried to write the book in a way so that you can just read it if that's what you prefer.

 We have not attempted to 'dumb down' our use of the language for readers with less experience.
 In some cases we stop to discuss linguistic features; mostly not.

 If you see an expression you cannot read, a little experimentation and consultation of the reference material should show how it works.

+But we have not tried to be smart either.
+The code should be as terse as reasonable, but it should always be readable, maintainable and traceable.

 We encourage you to take the time to do this.
 Generally speaking -- not invariably -- short, crisp expressions are less work for you and the interpreter to read.
 Learn them and prefer them.